elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {: .pr} Come on!
-Good people ...
-I know I annoy you ... and you would prefer it if I just shut up ...
+Good people ... it's true that I'm bothering you ... and you would prefer it if I just shut up ...
 Go on, make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...

 - {:.sp} The Jailer Man.